top of page

 Les Alyscamps - Late Roman Cemetery, Arles,

 Destructive civil wars had become a recurring theme since the third century.
-By the AD 380s, the Empire was proving less resilient at bouncing back after these repeated and extended bouts of civil strife.
-Each struggle pitting Roman versus Roman sapped the Empire's strength at a time when external threats were increasing.
+By the 380s, the Empire proved less resilient at bouncing back after each bout of civil strife.
+Every struggle pitting Romans against each other sapped the Empire's strength at a time when external threats were mounting.

-Before returning to Constantine, let's look at events elsewhere that were critical in setting in motion his ill-fated rebellion in AD 407.
+This was the Roman world of the early fifth century: superficially stable but deceptively fragile.
+Before returning to our ill-starred protagonist, let's look at events elsewhere that were critical in setting in motion his doomed rebellion in 407.

 The Rotten Center - The Disastrous Regime of Honorius